bedwards/driftwood/headless.md

 Enable Screen Sharing (or Remote Management): This must be done before you unplug the physical monitor.
 You need to enable this service in the Sharing settings so you have a way to remotely connect to the Mac Studio once it's running.

 Configure Power Settings: In System Settings > Energy Saver, enable the option to "Start up automatically after a power failure."
 This ensures your Mac Studio will restart and be accessible again if the power goes out.

-Use a Headless Display Emulator: As mentioned above, this is the final piece of the puzzle to ensure your remote connection is smooth and not choppy.

 ## USB-C connection